Hanna Ahroni

 Hanna Ahroni (חנה אהרוני; born September 10, 1933) is an Eritrean-born Yemeni-Israeli singer.
 In the late 1950s, she was nicknamed "Israel's Golden Voice".
-Throughout her career, she was noted for her four-octave vocal range and her ability to sing songs of various genres in several languages.
+Throughout her career, she was noted for her four-octave vocal range and her ability to sing songs of various genres in several languages, including German, French, Spanish and English.

 Biography

 Hanna Aharoni was born in 1933, in Asmara, Eritrea, the third of eight brothers and sisters.
 Her parents, Mansour and Mazal, were both Yemeni Jews who immigrated to Italian Eritrea.
-In 1934, she made aliya with her entire family.
+In 1934, she made aliyah with her entire family.
 Aharoni grew up in the Kerem HaTeimanim neighborhood of Tel Aviv, and from a young age, she helped her father, who owned a vegetable stand in the Carmel Market in Tel Aviv, encouraging shoppers to come to the stand with the help of her special voice.
 Her parents also raised four orphaned family members.